Cray-HPE/docs-csm/install/deploy_management_nodes.md

    ```bash
    ncn# weave --local status connections  | grep failed
    ```
    If you see messages like **'IP allocation was seeded by different peers'** then weave looks to have split-brained.
-At this point it is necessary to wipe the ncns and start the pxe boot again:
+At this point it is necessary to wipe the ncns and start the PXE boot again:

    1. Wipe the ncns using the 'Basic Wipe' section of [Wipe NCN Disks for Reinstallation](wipe_ncn_disks_for_reinstallation.md).
    1. Return to the 'Boot the **Storage Nodes**' step of [Start Deployment](#start-deployment) section above.